Trans-Axillary Breast Augmentation in Fort Lauderdale, FL

 Are There Age Qualifications For Trans-Axillary Breast Augmentation?

 There are age qualifications for this procedure depending on the type of implants used to augment the breasts.
 The FDA requires that patients be at least 18 years of age for breast augmentation with saline implants and at least 22 years of age for breast augmentation with silicone implants.

 What Should I Do Next?

-If you are a woman who lives in Fort Lauderdale or Broward County and are looking to enhance the size of your breasts, but are looking for an alternative to traditional breast augmentation, contact plastic surgeon Nathan Eberle, M.D., D.D.S., today for your complimentary consultation for trans-axillary breast augmentation at the Weston Center for Plastic Surgery.
+If you are a woman who lives in Fort Lauderdale or Broward County and are looking to enhance the size of your breasts, but are looking for an alternative to traditional breast augmentation, contact plastic surgeon Nathan Eberle, M.D., D.D.S., today for your consultation for trans-axillary breast augmentation at the Weston Center for Plastic Surgery.